<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 CORPORATE TRANSACTIONS & COMPLIANCE BLOG

-What??
-I Can't Get a Delaware Certificate of Good Standing on a Rush Basis?
+Why Can't I Get a Delaware Certificate of Good Standing on a Rush Basis?

 Delaware Certificate of Good Standing